KBNLresearch/imgquad/README.md

 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

-Alternatively, you can use wget if you system doesn't have curl installed:
+Alternatively, you can use wget if your system doesn't have curl installed:

 ```
 wget -qO- https://astral.sh/uv/install.sh | sh